mrdijk/EnergyEfficient_FL/energy-efficiency/experiments/README.md

 python3.10 detect_anomalies.py "ComputeToData" "baseline" --remove
 # Or different archetype and prefix
 python3.10 detect_anomalies.py "DataThroughTTP" "caching" --remove

+# Note: you can also use the option to select a specific data folder, such as (leave empty for the default value):
+python3.10 detect_anomalies.py "DataThroughTTP" "caching" --remove --data_type "fabric"
 ```

 ### Test normality